 For more information about the rights of prisoners, see Imprisonment and prisoner rights.

 People with a disability may have the right to a disability support pension if their “impairment” is permanent and is measured at 20 points or more under the impairment tables set out in the Social Security Act 1991 (Cth) (“SS Act”) (ss 7, 94, 95).

 People who have a temporary impairment or sickness may be eligible for sickness allowance under the SS Act (ss 7, 666).

 Carers of people with disabilities may also be eligible for allowances and benefits.
 For more information, see “Allowances and payments” in Dealing with social security.

 Under the NDIS, disability services are provided to eligible people.
 The NDIS is administered by the National Disability Insurance Agency and operates separately from Centrelink, which continues to provide the disability support pension to eligible people.

-A person with a disability is entitled to handle their own financial affairs unless an administrator has been appointed under the GA Act (see Understanding guardianship) or unless a valid Enduring Power of Attorney has been activated due to the person losing capacity.
+A person with a disability is entitled to handle their own financial affairs unless an administrator has been appointed under the GA Act (see Guardianship and medical treatment) or unless a valid Enduring Power of Attorney has been activated due to the person losing capacity.
 The Guardianship List of VCAT can revoke a legally made Enduring Power of Attorney if it considers this appropriate.
 Even where an administrator has been appointed, the GA Act states that in acting in the best interests of the represented person, an administrator should support the person with the disability to manage their own finances and develop their own financial skills (s 49).

 State Trustees, the administrator for many people with disabilities, has a Financial Independence Program.
 The program can assist State Trustees’s clients to: